ThangKM/sRouting/README.md

 - Xcode 15 or above

 ## 📚 Documentation
-Explore DocC to find the rich tutorials and getting started with sRouting.
+Explore DocC to find rich tutorials and get started with sRouting.
 See [this WWDC presentation](https://developer.apple.com/videos/play/wwdc2021/10166/) about more information.

 From xCode select Product -> Build Doccumentation -> Explore.